sbt/sbt-native-packager/src/sphinx/recipes/package_configuration.rst

   [info] Production

 Now we can use this ``buildEnv`` setting to change things.
 For example the ``mappings``.
-We recommend doing this in a plugin as it involes quite some logic.
+We recommend doing this in a plugin as it involves quite some logic.
 In this case we decide which configuration file to map as ``application.conf``.

 .. code-block :: scala

-    mappings in Universal += {
+    Universal / mappings += {
       val confFile = buildEnv.value match {
 	case BuildEnv.Developement => "dev.conf"
 	case BuildEnv.Test => "test.conf"
 	case BuildEnv.Stage => "stage.conf"
 	case BuildEnv.Production => "prod.conf"
       }
-      ((resourceDirectory in Compile).value / confFile) -> "conf/application.conf"
+      ((Compile / resourceDirectory).value / confFile) -> "conf/application.conf"
     }

 Ofcourse you can change all other settings, package names, etc. as well.
 Building different output packages would look